 How to download FIFA Mobile Korea

 FIFA Mobile is the mobile version of EA’s famous football simulation series FIFA.
-Since it’s inception in October 2016, the game has proved to be a global success and also has a very loyal fan base.
-Although the game runs globally, China already had has it’s own localized exclusive FIFA Mobile operated by a separate team.
+Since its inception in October 2016, the game has proved to be a global success and also has a very loyal fan base.
+Although the game runs globally, China already had its own localized exclusive FIFA Mobile operated by a separate team.

 Korea became the latest country to get its own version of FIFA Mobile 20.
 EA Korea publishing head Scott Yoo said, “We are focusing on FIFA Mobiles development to deliver culturalized experiences of football through mobile devices.”EA is pleased to work with Nexon to provide the best service for this game.”